 \section{Conclusion}

-We proposed a novel approach to fuse a MMFM with a translation LLM, and validated its effectiveness across three key scenarios.
-First, we showed that the fused model achieves faster inference while maintaining strong translation quality in SimulST settings, even when only partial source audio is available.
-Second, the model produces fewer major and critical translation errors, demonstrating more reliable linguistic accuracy.
-Third, we found that the model effectively leverages visual context for both speech and text translation, leading to consistent gains in multimodal settings.
-Finally, our layer-level analysis reveals that the first and middle MMFM layers contribute most to capturing semantic multimodal information, providing insight into where meaningful cross-modal representations emerge.
+We propose a novel approach for fusing an MMFM with a translation LLM to enable high-quality, multilingual, multimodal, and simultaneous translation.
+We validate its effectiveness across three scenarios.
+First, the fused model achieves lower latency while maintaining strong translation quality in SimulST, even with partial source audio.
+Second, it produces fewer major and critical errors.
+Third, it effectively exploits visual context for both speech and text translation, yielding consistent gains in multimodal settings.
+Our layer-level analysis further shows that the first and middle MMFM layers contribute most to semantic multimodal representations.

-For future work, our fusion framework can naturally be extended to additional modalities.
-Since Omni already supports video processing, incorporating video embeddings would enable richer context for translation.
-Moreover, the fusion strategy is not limited to models for multimodal inputs but future extensions could target multimodal generation, allowing the system to produce not only text but also speech, images, or video as output.